FarronF/limerick-council-meetings/meetings/2015/01/26-Full Meeting of Limerick City and County Council/Minutes of Meeting - Limerick City & County Council - 24th November 2014.md

 The Motion, as amended, was seconded by Councillor Sheahan (J).

-Councillor Donegan stated that he wanted the matter dealt with speedily.--- 24
+Councillor Donegan stated that he wanted the matter dealt with speedily.
+---
+24

 24.